2019331043-Zakaria/2019331043-Zakaria/README.md

 - 📫 How to reach me **zakaria829270@gmail.com**

-- ⚡ Fun fact : Food and Music🎵 are the reasons to live.
+- ⚡ Fun fact : Music🎵 are the reasons to live.

 <br>
 <h3 align="left">Connect with me:</h3>